 Setup an after-hours voicemail: Telstra, Virgin

 Telstra and Virgin don’t currently have a voicemail scheduling option.
 As a workaround, you can set up an absent greeting and then turn this on manually each time.
-Rather than do this daily you may choose to turn this on Friday afternoon and switch off Monday morning.
+Rather than do this daily you may choose to turn it on Friday afternoon and switch it off Monday morning.
 It might sound like a bit of hassle but once your greetings are recorded it’s very quick to switch them over.

 Instructions are included in the links in step 1.
 Note: the absent greeting is under the greetings option.